iO-Academy/tower-exercise/README.md

 Each `*` represents a block in the tower.

 This repo comes with a set of unit tests you can use to check the correctness of your solutions.
+You can also look at the tests to get a better idea as to how your solutions should behave.

 ## Part one - getting started